 Things You'll Need

 Park the tractor on a flat, dry surface.
-Disconnect the spark plug wire from the plug to prevent the engine from accidentally starting while you are working around the cutting blades.
+Disconnect the spark plug wire from the plug to prevent the engine from accidentally starting while you are working around the Husqvarna tractor blades.

 Raise the mower deck to the highest position by pulling the attachment lift lever all the way towards you.
 The lever is located on the right side of the tractor, between the steering wheel and the engine shroud.
 Turn the height adjustment knob on the dashboard clockwise to raise the mower deck to its full "up" position.